GeorgeLS/Sort-Headers/README.md

 # Sort-Headers
-A python script that sorts your C/C++ header in alphabetical order so you can find a header more easily.
+A python script that sorts your C/C++ headers in alphabetical order so you can find a header more easily.